-- Implement a recovery plan to maintain and retain multiple copies of sensitive or proprietary data and servers [CPG 7.3] in a physically separate, segmented, and secure location (i.e., hard drive, storage device, the cloud). - Require all accounts with password logins (e.g., service account, admin accounts, and domain admin accounts) to comply with National Institute for Standards and Technology (NIST) standards for developing and managing password policies [CPG 3.4]. - Use longer passwords consisting of at least 8 characters and no more than 64 characters in length [CPG 1.4]. - o Store passwords in hashed format using industry-recognized password managers. - o Add password user "salts" to shared login credentials. - Avoid reusing passwords. - o Implement multiple failed login attempt account lockouts [CPG 1.1]. - Disable password hints. - Refrain from requiring password changes more frequently than once per year.
+- Require all accounts with password logins

+(e.g., service account, admin accounts, and domain admin accounts) to comply with the National Institute for Standards and Technology's (NIST's) standards for developing and managing password policies [CPG 3.4]. - Use longer passwords consisting of at least 8 characters and no more than 64 characters in length [CPG 1.4]. - Store passwords in hashed format using industry-recognized password managers. - Add password user "salts" to shared login credentials. - Avoid reusing passwords. - Implement multiple failed login attempt account lockouts [CPG 1.1]. - Disable password hints. - Refrain from requiring password changes more frequently than once per year.
 Note: NIST guidance suggests favoring longer passwords instead of requiring regular and frequent password resets.
-Frequent password resets are more likely to result in users developing password patterns cyber criminals can easily decipher.
+Frequent password resets are more likely to result in users developing password patterns cyber criminals can easily decipher. - Require administrator credentials to install software. - Require multifactor authentication [CPG 1.3] for all services to the extent possible, particularly for webmail, virtual private networks, and accounts that access critical systems. - Reduce the threat of malicious actors using remote access tools by applying mitigations in joint Guide to Securing Remote Access Software. - Keep all operating systems, software, and firmware up to date.
+Timely patching is one of the most efficient and cost-effective steps an organization can take to minimize its exposure to cybersecurity threats.